The Human Eye and the Colourful world

 Explanation:

-Though all the treatment for recovering from his eye problems did not help him out, I would suggest he opt for eye transplantation which would get his eyesight back to normal.
-In transplantation of the eye, the entire diseased eye cannot be replaced.
+Though all the treatment for recovering from his eye problems did not help him out, I would suggest him to opt for eye transplantation which would get his eyesight back to normal.
+In transplantation of eye, the entire diseased eye cannot be replaced.
 Only the diseased cornea can be replaced by the donated cornea.

 Explanation: